johnalison/obsidian-notes/Journal/3 October 2024 Thursday.md

 - Running on the 2 mixed samples
 - v1 looks much better than v0... rerunning v0.
 - v0 looks the same as before... making a v2
+- v2 looks like v1.
+Deleted v0 and remaking.

 [[FBC2 Meeting 3 October 2024]]